US hopes Taliban will quickly reverse girls schools closure

 DOHA: The United States expects the Taliban to reverse its decision to keep girls out of Afghan schools “in coming days”, US special envoy Thomas West said Saturday.

-The United States called off talks with the Taliban administration on the sidelines of the Doha Forum in response to the ban announced on Wednesday.
+The United States called off talks with the hardline administration on the sidelines of the Doha Forum in response to the ban announced on Wedesday.

 West who led talks with the Taliban, told the forum: “I’m hopeful that we’ll see a reversal of this decision in coming days.